 Every working professional runs into a problematic coworker eventually.
 It’s simply the odds of working with other people.
 Not everyone you work with will mesh or vibe with your personality or work style.
 While you can solve a lot of these situations by just ignoring the person, a difficult coworker can become a serious issue if it impacts your performance or attitude about a job you otherwise enjoy.

-Learning to manage relationships with difficult coworkers is a skill of seasoned professional.
+Learning to manage relationships with difficult coworkers is a skill of a seasoned professional.
 Here are five strategies to help you make life easier at your job if you’re dealing with a workplace bully or distraction.

 Most times, if a coworker creates an awkward or difficult moment, it’s because they are seeking a reaction.
 Before you respond, take some time to cool off and make a calculated decision.
 Don’t feed their negativity with another negative response that could be used against you.

 Does your coworker get defensive or angry often when receiving feedback?
 Are they typically late to their shift?
 Understanding why and what triggers your coworker’s response or actions can help you decide how to deal with them.
 Ultimately, your ability to diffuse your coworker’s toxic personality can depend on your understanding of why they’re doing what they’re doing.